My Weird Hang-up with Masks

 I can project confidence by the expression on my face.
 But if I talk about how confident I am, it may backfire.
 The same with fear, or pure joy.
 I don't have to say a word.
 My face does it for me.
 Therefore, I lament the loss of this language to the imperative of the mask.
 The world is already alienated enough as it is.
 Do we need more reasons not to engage in person with each other?

 Finally, the mask is a muzzle.
 If, as I argue above, the mask silences the face's language, don't forget that it also stifles our actual voices.
 Conversations in a mask become utilitarian drills.
 I haven't seen many folks just sitting around and engaging in long, meandering conversations (the best kinds) while wearing a mask.
-No, speech becomes transactional.
+No, speech becomes transactional, at least it does for me.
 I only want to say what I have to say and then be done with it.
 I get the impression others do too.
 Get in, get out, task accomplished, and now move on.
-What's the point, I ask myself, of engaging in these impoverished conversations with other muzzled faces?
+What's the point, I ask myself, of engaging in these impoverished conversations with other muzzled faces I can't read?

 So, where does this leave me?